Keyboard shortcuts

 Multi-Pass Analysis

-debtmap --multi-pass
+debtmap --no-multi-pass

 Attribution Output

-Flag: --attribution
+Flag: --show-attribution

 Shows attribution information for detected issues.